-The 2022 Annual Meeting is being planned for Illinois once again.
+The 2023 Annual Meeting is being planned for Tennessee.
 Check the calendar for planned events.

 The Reservoir Fish Habitat Partnership planned to hold its twelfth annual meeting in Illinois, but the in-person meeting was cancelled due to pandemic concerns.
 The meeting was held virtually on October 1, 2021.